cedalo/ios-docs/README.md

 It can display information user friendly and also ask the user to enter values and select options which can then be sent back to a certain topic.
 Also it is possible to send sensor values of the iPhone either in a set interval or on every incoming message.
 Furthermore the content of QR-codes, messages stored in NFC tags or pictures shot on the iPhone's camera can also be published.

 ## MQTT
-MQTT stands for Message Queuing Telemetry Transport).
+MQTT stands for Message Queuing Telemetry Transport.
 It is a network protocol based on the publish-subscribe pattern.
-For the time being it is the only messaging protocol support by MQTT Connect.
+For the time being it is the only messaging protocol supported by MQTT Connect.
 It requires a server to communicate over - a so-called broker.
 Every client can choose a topic to publish messages to and also subscribe topics to receive messages from.
 A topic could look like this: 'company/department/colleague'.
 To include all subtopics you can simply use a wild card(#).
 Subscribing to the topics of all colleagues of a certain department can be done like this: 'company/department/#'.

 ## First Steps